-The “forming” stage takes place when the team first meets each other.
-Team members are introduced, they share information about their backgrounds, interests and experience and form first impressions of each other.
-They learn about the plans for the year ahead, training and competition, discuss the team’s objectives/goals and start to think about what role they can play on the team.
-They are not yet training or working together, it is the very beginning.
-They are effectively “feeling each other out” and finding their way around how they might work together.
+The ‘forming’ stage takes place when the team first meets each other.
+Team members are introduced, they share information about their backgrounds, interests, and experiences, and form first impressions of each other.
+They learn about the plans for the year ahead, training, and competition, discuss the team’s objectives and goals, and start to think about what role they can play on the team.
+They are not yet training or working together, this is the very beginning.
+They are effectively ‘feeling each other out’ and finding their way around how they might work together.

 An Example of Forming in Action

 You have just finished the selection process for the State Team.
 At the first team meeting you may notice the athletes interacting politely, but distantly.
-Some athletes who have previously competed fiercely may be particularly wary of each other or even aloof.
-Before this selection, many of the athletes may have only interacted as competition.
-Athletes who have worked together at a regional level may gravitate towards each other.
+Some athletes who have previously competed fiercely against each other may be particularly wary or even aloof in their interactions.
+Before this selection, many of the athletes may have only interacted as competition, however athletes who have worked together at another level may gravitate towards each other.

-During this initial stage of team growth it is important for the Coach or team leader to be very clear about team goals and provide a clear direction regarding the team or project.
-The Coach / team leader should ensure all of the members are involved in determining team roles and responsibilities and should work with the team to help them establish how they will work together (creating “team norms”.)
-The team is dependent on the Coach / team leader to guide them at this stage.
+During this initial stage of team growth, it is important for the coach or team leader to be very clear about team goals and provide clear direction for the team or project.
+The coach or team leader should ensure all members are involved in determining team roles and responsibilities, working to help them establish how they will work together (creating ‘team norms’).
+The team is dependent on the coach or team leader to guide them at this stage.

-As the team begins to work, train, play and compete together they move into the “storming” stage.
-This stage is not avoidable; every team – most especially a new team who has never worked together before – goes through this part of developing as a team.
+As the team begins to work, train, play, and compete together they move into the ‘storming’ stage.
+This stage is unavoidable and every team, especially a new team who has never worked together before, will go through this phase of development.

-At this stage the team members compete with each other for status and for acceptance of their ideas.
-They have different opinions on what should be done and how it should be done – which will often cause conflict within the team.
+During this stage, you will see team members compete for status and acceptance of their ideas.
+They will have differing opinions on what should be done and how it should be done, often resulting in conflict within the team.

 An Example of Storming in Action

-They are no longer focused on their individual goals, but rather are focused on developing a way of working together for the best results of the team.
-They respect each other’s opinions and value their differences, and the unique contributions each bring to the team.
+They are no longer focused on their individual goals, but rather are focused on developing a way of working together to achieve the best results for the team.
+They respect each other’s opinions, value their differences, and the unique contributions each bring to the team.
 They begin to see the practical value in those who are different on the team and want to be the best athlete for the team.

-At this stage, working together as a team seems more natural and it becomes obvious when the team is not functioning as a “team”.
-At this stage the team has agreed on their team rules for working together, how they communicate and resolve team conflict, and what tools and processes they use to get the things done.
-The team members begin to trust each other and actively seek each other out for assistance and input.
-Rather than compete against each other, they are now helping each other to work toward a common team goal.
+At this stage, working together as a team seems more natural and it becomes obvious when the team is not functioning as a ‘team’.
+At this stage the team has agreed on their team rules for working together, how they communicate and resolve team conflict, and what tools and processes they use to get things done.
+Team members begin to trust each other and actively seek each other out for assistance and input, and rather than competing against each other, they are now helping each other to work toward a common goal.
 The team members also start to make significant progress as a team, evidenced by their successful collaboration.

 An Example of Norming in Action

-At this point the team has melded together much more efficiently.
-You might notice the captain or leader in the team seeking input from another member over an idea.
-Maybe a teammate recognizes the strength of another teammate and how this could be best utilized.
-In competition, the team may have some success, and you may notice that the team appears to be guiding themselves with less direction from you as a Coach.
+At this point the team has melded together effectively.
+You might notice the captain or leader in the team seeking input from another member over an idea, or maybe a teammate recognizes the strength of another teammate and how this could be best utilized.
+In competition, the team may have some success, and you may notice that the team appears to be guiding themselves with less direction from you as a coach.

-In the “performing” stage teams are functioning at a very high level.
-The focus is on reaching the goal as a group.
-The team members have gotten to know each other, trust each other and rely on each other.
+In the ‘performing’ stage, teams are functioning at a very high level.
+The focus is on reaching every goal as a group.
+The team members have gotten to know each other, trust each other, and rely on each other.
 Performance can be measured by the morale of the team and the actual on field performance of the team.
 That is, are they achieving their performance statistics or quite simply, are they winning and feel great about being part of a team.

-It’s important to note that even once at this stage there is a possibility that the team may revert back to another stage.
-For example, it is possible for the team to revert back to the “storming” stage if one of the members starts working independently.
-Or, the team could revert back to the “forming” stage if a new member joins the team.
-If there are significant changes that throw a wrench into the works, it is possible for the team to revert back to an earlier stage until they are able to manage through the change.
+It’s important to note that even once at this stage, there is a possibility that a team may revert back to another stage.
+For example, it is possible for the team to revert back to the ‘storming’ stage if a member starts working independently.
+Or, the team could revert back to the ‘forming’ stage if a new member joins the team.
+When significant changes occur, it is possible for the team to revert back to an earlier stage until they are able to manage and re-progress through the change.

 An Example of Performing in Action

-The change between Norming and Performing may have been helped along by a team bonding exercise which brought the team together.
-Maybe it was just a natural progression of the team working together.
+The change between norming and performing may have been helped along by a team bonding exercise which brought the team together, or maybe it was just a natural progression of the team working together more often.
 Either way the team begins to work much more independently.
-Conflicts you would previously have to resolve might now be easily handled by the team.
+Conflicts you as the coach would previously have to resolve, might now be easily handled by the team.
 The camaraderie between the team may be at its highest level.
 A big difference in teams at this stage is the degree to which they significantly add value to their fellow team members by encouraging, challenging and motivating each other.

-The final stage; “adjourning” is when the team is disbanding at the end of a competition season or the project the team was working on is complete.
-For a high performing team, the end of a season or project brings feelings of sadness as team members who had effectively become as one, are now going their separate ways.
+The final stage of ‘adjourning’ is when the team is disbanding at the end of a competition season or the team’s assigned project is complete.
+For a high performing team, the end of a season or project brings feelings of sadness as team members who had effectively become one, are now going their separate ways.
 It is an important opportunity to complete a review of what has been achieved and how you would further improve the experience next time.

 An Example of Adjourning in Action

 It is the end of the competition season and you are having your celebration dinner.
-Those involved may be feeling saddened at the end of the season and the end of this team as they know it.
+Those involved may be feeling saddened at the season conclusion and the end of this team as they currently know it.
 It is very unlikely that the exact same team will be working together again, so the loss of the camaraderie between the team may upset some athletes.
 During this time, it is important to reflect on what made the experience in the team so positive, and the learnings that the team members can take into their next grouping to produce positive environments again.